podsni/mindnotes/README.md

 - **Why not SvelteKit?** For simpler architecture without built-in routing/SSR overhead
 - **Client-side first**: All persistence and routing handled client-side
 - **Performance focus**: Instant navigation + compile-time optimizations

+## ☁️ Google Drive Integration

+MindNote supports backing up and syncing your notes with Google Drive!

+### Setup

+1. Create a Google Cloud Project and enable Google Drive API
+2. Create OAuth 2.0 credentials
+3. Configure the credentials in `src/lib/googleDrive.ts`

+For detailed setup instructions, see [GOOGLE_DRIVE_SETUP.md](./GOOGLE_DRIVE_SETUP.md)

+### Usage

+1. Open Settings in the app
+2. Navigate to "Google Drive Sync"
+3. Sign in with your Google account
+4. Backup or restore your notes

 ## 📖 Development